Heuserus/DBgrep/README.md

 > (greater than)
 + (exact match)
 - (substring match)

+There must be no spaces after operators or the expression must be written in quotation marks
 ```

 If you get lost you can use dbgrep --help to get a list of all available commands and options.